maikenlindstad/rainydays/README.md

 # Rainydays
-A website for the Rainydays Raincoats
+A website for the Rainydays Raincoats, an assignment given in NOROFF's Frontend development study.